ShiraGreenfield/greenspring-website/about.markdown

 ## ABOUT SHEILA

-With over two decades of experience in clinical psychology, healthcare leadership, and executive coaching, Dr. Sheila Senn brings a unique blend of expertise to her practice.
-She has led hospital Behavioral Health Service Lines, overseen general hospital operations, and played a pivotal role as Chief Operating Officer and Senior Vice President in the development, construction, and operational launch of a 115 bed hospital in northern Illinois.

-Today, as the founder of her own practice, Dr. Senn draws on two distinct but complementary areas of expertise.
-In her clinical work, she has spent decades supporting individuals through therapy, focusing on emotional well-being, mental health, and personal healing.
-Separately, as an executive coach, she partners with leaders, professionals, and teams to foster growth, enhance performance, and navigate the complexities of professional life.
-While her clinical background informs her understanding of human behavior, her coaching work is future-focused—empowering clients to clarify goals, overcome obstacles, and achieve meaningful success.
+Dr. Sheila Senn has over two decades of experience helping people take charge of their lives both personally and professionally.
+With a doctorate in Psychology and years of experience in behavioral health settings and in  leadership development, Dr. Senn brings a unique, whole-person approach to change, growth, and resilience.
+Currently Dr. Senn runs her own private practice in northern Illinois where she supports individuals navigating anxiety, relationship challenges, life transitions, and emotional stress.
+Additionally, she works as an executive coach, where she assists professionals in gaining clarity, improving decision-making, and leading with confidence and purpose.

+In both areas of her practice, she works with people from a client centered perspective, meeting them where they are with empathy,  patience and sometimes a bit of humor.

-Her approach is both strategic and compassionate—rooted in evidence-based practices and shaped by years of hands-on leadership.
-Whether providing counseling or executive coaching, Dr. Senn is dedicated to fostering resilience, insight, and transformation.
+Her approach is both straightforward and compassionate.
+Whether providing counseling or executive coaching, Dr. Senn is dedicated to empowering people to manage their lives with intention, balance and authenticity.

+To learn more about Dr. Senn, [Wellspring Counseling](https://www.sheilasenn.com/)